devejlee/portfolio/posts/my-journey-in-frontend-development.md

 Shortly after leaving the hospital, I signed my resignation papers and recuperated at home.
 Ater eating small portions of bananas, boiled potatoes, rice, and lactose-free bread for a few days, I was feeling better and regained most of my lost weight after a few weeks.

 After much reflection, I realized that I needed to give myself ample time to rest before searching for my next job.
 My second job also made me realize what I needed to work on to become a better fronted developer.
 I wanted to learn more about authentication, cookies, CI/CD, and deeply consider the interfaces of my components to make them reusable for other developers.

-Like I've done so many times before, I gave myself a new list of goals.

-1. Remake my portfolio website using Nextjs 13, Zustand, NextAuth, and Github Actions.
-2. Finish a Udemy course on data structures and algorithms.
-3. Make a budget app using React Native, Redux, and a backend database.

 In 2015, I had a dream of one day leaving Korea to work abroad.
 8 years have passed since then with the coming of 2023, but that dream is still the compass for my career.
 There's still so much I want to learn about frontend and backend development.
 And I'm going to keep going forward, no matter what.